Norton. (Stand 11.)

 4 h.p.; 82x120 mm.
 (655 c.c.); single-cylinder four-stroke; side-by-side valves; drip feed lubrication; B. and B. carburetter; C.A.V. chain-driven magneto; two-speed Sturmey-Archer gear; all chain drive; 650x65 mm. tyres.
 Price £135.

-As a sidecar machine the "Big Four" is a reputation second to none, and, like its 3½ h.p. relative, it is also one of the fastest machines of its type on the road.
+As a sidecar machine the "Big Four" has a reputation second to none, and, like its 3½ h.p. relative, it is also one of the fastest machines of its type on the road.
 The same general lines are followed in the design, but the chain drive is totally enclosed as distinct from the 3½ h.p. model, which has a chainguard on the upper portion of the drive only.
 Larger tyres are also fitted to the "Big Four," and if desired 700x80 mm. tyres may be obtained as an extra.

 Wide domed guards are provided, and with its enclosed drive and large rubber covered aluminium footboards, it is an all-weather mount in every respect.
 A model is also shown fitted with the Lucas Magdyno.